anjisun221/jisun-smu/content/publication/an-2013-fragmented/index.md

   users cannot be distinguished from the average user as the two subgroups do not show any demographic difference.
 featured: false
-publication: '*Proceedings of the 22nd International Conference on World Wide Web*'
+publication: '*Proceedings of the 22nd International Conference on World Wide Web (WWW)*'
 tags:
 - '"selective exposure"'
 - '"news aggregator"'